Seasonal Happenings in Nature

 Oct 23 (the arrival celebration is on March 14)

 This day commemorates the yearly migration of the cliff swallows from their summer home in California to their winter home in Goya, Argentina.
 The cliff swallows typically travel around 5,000 miles to reach their destination.

 An international celebration of the role of bats in nature.
 Bat Week is a great time to do something positive for bats.
 Build bat roosting boxes, pull weeds out of bat habitat, plant native vegetation that attracts bats, create bat art, and ask your governor to proclaim your state’s Bat Week to help bats.

 PROJECT FEEDER WATCH

-Audubon’s community science project started it all, more than a century ago.
-It’s now an event held annually around the world, involving single-day counts between December 14 and January 5.
+Audubon’s community science project IS an event held annually around the world, involving single-day counts between December 14 and January 5.
 Birders count every individual bird they see or hear all day, traveling in organized groups that can include both experienced birders and beginners.
-If you want to get involved, visit Scvas.org. [link]
+If you want to get involved, visit Scvas.org.